 What is the contingency plan if the bond issue/levy does not pass in November?

 If the bond issue were to not pass this November, the Township would, likely, have to go back to the voters next year to secure permission to either construct a new facility or make large-scale renovations to the existing Town Hall.
 The Ohio Revised Code requires voter approval before a Township can do more than $50,000 in repairs or improvements to a town hall.
 This would not be a remotely ideal situation, given that staff and residents would continue to deal with the considerable issues inherent to the current Town Hall for AT LEAST an additional 14 months.
+In addition, simply renovating the current Town Hall will carry with it a number of other costs that haven't been factored in, including relocating staff while the work is being completed.

 If the $1.4 million is for the purchase of the bank, where are the funds coming from to build out the bank?
 As you said, it is a "blank canvas".
 I know it is in a white box state where studs are exposed and there are no finishes within the building.